"Something has to change," Sarah told me as we polished off the last few bites of our tacos.

 Take this newsletter, for example.
 I started writing back in August of 2016 - my first email went out to 8 people, tops.
 The first few articles I wrote were complete and utter crap, but the action of getting my thoughts, worries, and struggles down on paper helped inspire more ideas and motivated me to keep writing.
 That motivation was enough to publish another article, then another.
 Some of them, people liked.
 Others still haven't even been read.
 But I'm still writing, because I enjoy it, and each time I hit Publish I'm inspired to write even more.

-Now I'm planning out my first book, about finding the hidden joy in burnout.
-I'll be honest - the idea of writing an entire book scares the shit out of me.
-I've never thought of myself as a writer - I have no idea if I can even do it, let alone if other people will be interested enough to buy it.
+I'll be honest - I've never thought of myself as a writer.
+I have no idea if I can even do it, let alone if other people will be interested enough to buy it.
 But, if you'd told me that night two years ago that I'd have a thriving newsletter and be planning a book, I probably would have choked on a taco.
 But, by taking action one step at a time, that's where I've ended up.

 Motivation starts with action